 Dragon Quest V Soundtrack (PlayStation 2), Koichi Sugiyama, 2004

-Considering just how big the Dragon Quest franchise has always been in Japan, it was a bit of surprise to only see it landing on the SNES in 1992 – maybe the last big 8-bit franchise to make the jump.
+Considering just how big the Dragon Quest franchise has always been in Japan, it was a bit of a surprise to see it landing on the SNES only in 1992 – maybe the last big 8-bit franchise to make the jump.
 Of course, once Dragon Quest V was released, it was another massive success for Chunsoft and Enix, selling 2.8 million copies on the SNES.
-Add in sales of its remakes (PlayStation 2 in 2004, Nintendo DS in 2008 and mobile phones in 2014) and the figure exceeds six million units.
+Add in sales of its remakes (PlayStation 2 in 2004, Nintendo DS in 2008 and mobile phones in 2014), and the figure exceeds six million units.

 For a franchise that has a reputation for not changing much from instalment to instalment, Dragon Quest V does try some interesting things.
-First and foremost, there’s the way its narrative is structured, covering thirty years of the main protagonist’s life, from birth to the point when he is married and has a family.
+First and foremost, there’s how its narrative is structured, covering thirty years of the main protagonist’s life, from birth to the point when he is married and has a family.
 And while Dragon Quest V didn’t invent the idea of collecting monsters (the Megami Tensei series had been there first), it was still a relatively novel concept that would soon become ubiquitous via the Pokémon franchise.

 Of course, another Dragon Quest game also meant another soundtrack by series regular Koichi Sugiyama.
 Previous soundtracks had seen Sugiyama expand the scope of each score, slowly moving away from the “overture / town / castle / field / dungeon / battle / final boss / staff roll” template that his original Dragon Quest score had established.
 The Dragon Quest V soundtrack halts this development, clocking in at about the same length as its predecessor and not offering significantly more variety – despite the move to a 16-bit platform.
 As always, multiple recordings of the score’s orchestral arrangement with the usual suspects followed: with the NHK Symphony Orchestra in 1992, the London Philharmonic in 2000 (nine years after their Dragon Quest IV recording!) and the Tokyo Metropolitan Symphony Orchestra in 2004.

 The same issue applies to other pieces as well.
-The Dragon Quest V soundtrack is an intriguing RPG score, in that its mood is rarely particularly adventurous or bold.
+The Dragon Quest V soundtrack is an intriguing RPG score in that its mood is rarely particularly adventurous or bold.
 Instead, much of the music has a curiously elusive quality, as if the whole journey is but a hazy summer dream.
 This leads to thinner than usual orchestrations that require delicate, heart-felt performances to bring out the music’s subtleties.
 And often enough, the SNES versions of the compositions lack that level of refinement – take the stiff rather than emotional woodwind soli on “Childhood Memories”, “Theme of Love” and “Travelling Alone”, or the patently odd string glissandi on “Higher and Higher”.
 You can guess what effect Sugiyama was aiming for on these pieces, but they feel less than fully realised.

 Once more – as with the NES Dragon Quest games – it feels like the orchestral arrangements present the music as it was supposed to be heard in the first place.
 Particularly on the London Philharmonic Orchestra recording, the Dragon Quest V soundtrack reveals itself as a heady evocation of unusual moods and timbres.
 Just listen to “Higher and Higher”, a rather peculiar dungeon theme.
 With its initially idyllic flute melody, it’s surprisingly calm.
 However, there’s danger lurking underneath the quiet exterior, thanks to those disorienting string glissandi and an increasingly unpredictable, chromatic flute lead.
 It feels like you’re floating on clouds, but the risk of falling to the ground is never far away.